jhhfrjou/3rd-Year-Project/Final Report/drafts/Design.md

 ### Gradient Descent

 In this case since the differential of a set of weights is very difficult to analytically create, an approximation is made by increasing the weights in each dimension and a new score is calculated for each increase. *Diagram or formula thing*.
-This gives the best results out of all of the options, however approximation of the differential becomes more expensive with more complex scenarios.
+This gives the best results out of all of the options however approximation of the differential becomes more expensive with more complex scenarios with a greater number of arms on each side.

 ### Genetic Algorithms

 The genetic algorithm has been implemented in as I initially designed it.
 Cross over is done by a randomly selecting an arms allocation (a column of the allocations matrix) from the parent allocation matrix .
 Initially I was having problems where the algorithm was getting stuck in allocations that scored significantly lower than other optimisation functions.
 Therefore I had tried other methods to perform cross over, selecting the way the each enemy is being attacked (rows of the allocation matrix) and selecting each element individually from the parent matrices.
-These two methods both performed significantly worse than the crossover function originally designed. *INSERT GRAPH?* I have also attempted a variety of methods to mutate the allocation matrix.
+These two methods both performed significantly worse than the crossover function originally designed, in addition to they are slower to run since the results must be normalised after selection. *INSERT GRAPH?* I have also attempted a variety of methods to mutate the allocation matrix.

 ### Particle Swarm Optimisation

 The implementation of particle swarm optimisation follows the design very closely.
-This seemed to be the simplest implementation until I had to manually set hyperparameters to attempt to have a functional c
+This seemed to be the simplest implementation until I had to manually set hyperparameters.
+Initially I selected hyperparameters between 0 and 1 which resulted in a lack of improvement, like in the genetic algorithm.
+The issue was the steps taken became increasingly smaller with each iteration results in no exploration.
+By increasing the magnitude of the hyperparameters to between 0 and 10 the function worked better, with scores improving significantly.

 ## Multithreading and Parallelism